What to Do About a Low Settlement Offer After a Car Accident in Georgia

 The Statute of Limitations Is Two Years

-Under O.C.G.A. § 9-3-33, you have two years from the date of the accident to file a personal injury claim.
+Under O.C.G.A. § 9-3-33, you have two years from the date of the accident to file a personal injury lawsuit.
 If you do not file within this time, you lose the right to pursue compensation.
-Insurance companies may delay on purpose, hoping you miss this deadline.
+Insurance companies may deliberately delay negotiations, hoping you run out of time.
+A lawyer tracks these deadlines and ensures your claim is protected before the window closes.

 Insurers Must Act in Good Faith